 - MyApartments: Inside a quaint little building, you’ll find this charming little boutique-style hotel.
 Enjoy breakfast at the hotel’s cafeteria before exploring the rest of the centre.
 If you like music, you’re just 1000 feet from both the Nordea Concert Hall and the Estonian National Opera.

 - Revelton Suites Tallinn: This is one of the top Tallinn hotels for families.
 You get access to a children’s room and an outdoor playground.
 The rooms are also equipped with their own dining areas and washing machine.

 - Centennial Hotel Tallinn: Just a short walk from Toompea Castle, this hotel also has a great location.
 It’s in the heart of Tallinn and offers guests free breakfast each morning.
 The rooms are spacious and include their own seating areas.

-✔ Top area to stay for nightlife and cafes
+✔ Top area to stay in Tallinn for nightlife and cafes

 Locals in Tallinn refer to Kalamaja as the coolest neighbourhood.
 This is where students tend to live.
 As you may expect from a neighbourhood with a large student population, Kalamaja has lots of bars and cafes.